Alaska's court system is opening up again -- and facing a backlog of cases

 The Alaska Supreme Court suspended Rule 45 in March 2020.

-The rule has the effect of putting time pressure on the resolution of criminal cases, said James Christie, a longtime Anchorage defense attorney.
+The rule has the effect of putting time pressure on the resolution of criminal cases, said Christie, the defense attorney.
 It also acts as a bargaining tool for defendants and their attorneys.

 Rule 45 remains suspended, more than a year later.
 It is scheduled to return at the end of July.
 When and if it is reinstated, there will be a "tsunami of cases that need to go to trial," Christie said.
 "There's just no way the system can handle that in the time period."